codyaverett/memento/programming/python/pyspark reference.md

 ## PySpark Contents
 - SparkConf
 	- provides configurations to run a spark application
+	- How many executors/cores
+	- Key-values
+	- Set Master/AppName
+	- get(key, defaultValue=None)
 - SparkContext
 	- Configuration to point to the spark cluster
+	- is the main entry point in any Spark Program
+	- A driver program would implement and use a spark context
+	- Py4J used to launch a jvm spark context
+	- Socket connection from SparkContext to Py4J
 - SparkFiles
 	- Read files from filesystems
 - RDD